-The fuel injectors are utilized to deliver the correct amount of fuel to the cylinders precisely at the moment
+The fuel injectors are utilized to deliver the correct amount of fuel to the cylinders precisely at the moment it is needed.

-The diesel fuel supply system must ensure a permanent and clean supply of diesel fuel to the engine
+The diesel fuel supply system must ensure a permanent and clean supply of diesel fuel to the engine internal fuel oil system.